Centurion (organization): David Milgaard

 Saskatoon, Canada.
 An order of the Canadian Supreme Court freed David Milgaard on April 16, 1992 after 23 years of imprisonment.
-Centurion's two-year investigation of the rape/murder case established the identity of the real killer.
-The Supreme Court recognized that "the continued conviction of Milgaard amounts to a miscarriage of justice" Then, a 1997 DNA testing of physical evidence confirmed Milgaard's innocence and resulted in the arrest of the actual killer.
+Centurion's two-year investigation of the rape and murder case established the identity of the real killer.
+The Supreme Court recognized that "the continued conviction of Milgaard amounts to a miscarriage of justice."
+Subsequently, a 1997 DNA test of physical evidence confirmed Milgaard's innocence and resulted in the arrest of the actual killer.